yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         >> External locations > Edits config.dict to remove references to external files for File/open - AND ALLOWS YOU TO DELETE THE FILES TOO
         >> Default / Internal locations > ALLOWS YOU TO DELETE THE Dataset from disk (this then removes it from the File/Open menu)
     - Call Save Trunk File option....
 Immediately flushes all in memory changes to disk, including your dataset (rather than wait for restart)
+    - Force a refresh/PUSH of your local dataset to Sync.
+Push new Sync data (and rebuild remote copies).
+Use with extreme care!
+    - Force disable/turn Sync OFF (This just sets your Sync method to None - all other settings are preserved.
+You can turn it back on again)
-    - DEMOTE your Primary Sync dataset/node back to a Secondary Node..
+    - DEMOTE your Primary Sync dataset/node back to a Secondary Node
     - Suppress the "Your file seems to be in a shared folder (Dropbox)" warning... (optional when condition exists)

 CMD-P - View parameters file (StuWareSoftSystems).
 Also allows user to Delete all, and/or change/delete single saved parameters